rocket-pool/RPIPs/RPIPs/RPIP-46.md

 - If the NO queue is continuously over 500 deposits for 2 weeks and the trend is upwards, the pDAO should act to either increase rETH demand or decrease NO supply.
 This could use one or more of the following tactics:
   - Eg, rETH demand can be increased by spending more RPL on marketing or partner incentives; that RPL can be sourced by increasing RPL inflation.
 This is beneficial because it allows targeted intervention to spur rETH demand.
   - Eg, rETH demand can be increased by increasing `reth_share` alongside a counterbalancing decrease to `voter_share`
-  - Eg, NO supply can be decreased by reducing `no_share` alongside a counterbalancing increase to `voter_share`
   - Eg, rETH demand can be increased by increasing `reth_share` _and_ NO supply can be simultaneously decreased by a counterbalancing decrease to `no_share`
 - If the NO queue is continuously over 1000 deposits for 4 weeks and the trend is upwards, the pDAO should take action to decrease the supply of NOs.
 - When there are large changes to the system (eg, Saturn 2 release), do note that some volatility is expected and should be considered when acting